Print (PDF) - On this page / på denna sida - On the Hudson, Saturday, October 20

 American subject and described American scenery.

-of the persons who have most effectually labored for
+Mann, as one of the persons who have most

-field of instruction, who has labored for the erection
+who has labored for the erection of beautiful new

-of beautiful new schools in all parts of the country,
+schools in all parts of the country, and has infused

-and has infused a new life into the organization of
+a new life into the organization of schools.
+It

-who develop the spiritual and intellectual life in
+develop the spiritual and intellectual life in America

 States, from New England, and in particular from

-travel–the plan of a journey for one year through the
+route of travel—the plan of a journey for one year

-United States, and has furnished me with letters to
+through the United States, and has furnished me

 << prev. page << föreg. sida << >> nästa sida >> next page >>